DeltaXML/vscode-xslt-tokenizer/README.md

 # XPath Rising

-A VSCode extension for the syntax highlighting of XPath 3.1, XSLT 3.0 and other languages that host XPath.
+A VSCode extension for syntax highlighting XPath 3.1, XSLT 3.0 and other languages that host XPath.

+## Background

 This project uses the proposed API for Semantic Tokens VSCode Extensions.
 XPath Rising will be published to the VSCode Extension MarketPlace once the proposed API is incorporated into a stable release of VSCode.

+## Syntax Highlighting Examples

 _An XSLT sample file loaded in VSCode with the extension running:_